UNC Health System

 UNC REX Healthcare

 UNC REX Healthcare is a not-for-profit private health care organization that joined UNC Health Care in 2000.
-In addition to a 660-bed acute care facility in Raleigh, UNC REX also offers a range of health care services at locations across Wake County.
+In addition to a 660-bed facility in Raleigh, UNC REX also offers a range of health care services at locations across Wake County.
 These include five wellness centers, six suburban campuses, freestanding outpatient diagnostic urgent care and surgery centers, and two skilled nursing facilities focusing on rehabilitation and long-term nursing care.

 Chatham Hospital joined UNC Health Care in 2008 to provide the residents of Chatham County with access to the advanced health care offered by UNC Health Care in a community hospital environment.
 The 25-bed facility in Siler City serves over 14,000 patients a year.